skbkrish/CSE/README.md

 ##### ***Disclaimer***: This repo doesn't include the notes adhering to the first year syllabus of KTU as I personally believe it isn't as important as semesters 3-8.
 Anyone can suggest changes and edits to this repo, so contribute some of the important stuff!

-***P.S***: in fact I didn't make notes until the starting of this repo and hence would like to make that clear!
+***P.S***: in fact I don't make notes, not until the starting of this repo and hence would like to make that clear for your kind consideration!